 Saima Qaisrani (Parent/Staff Governor) has been a Parent Governor at Park Lane Primary School since June 2014.
 She joined the Governing Body as she was eager to contribute to the local community, more specifically the school where both her children attend.
 Saima has a Master Degree in Zoology, and taught briefly while living in Pakistan.
 She worked for Brent Community Transport from September 2005 to July 2013 and currently works as the Welfare Officer at Park Lane Primary School.
 Saima enjoys meeting people, sewing and embroidery; she describes herself as a ‘food lover’ with a passion for cooking and eating out.
 Saima is interested in science and biology and loves watching real life crime programmes.

-Mrs. Sadia Sheikh (Parent Governor), who has recently become a Parent Governor, is committed to creating a learning environment where children can interact with their peers, admire and care for nature, and learn respect for every person, irrespective of cultural, religious or social background.
+Mrs. Sadia Sheikh (Parent Governor) is committed to creating a learning environment where children can interact with their peers, admire and care for nature, and learn respect for every person, irrespective of cultural, religious or social background.
 Sadia has a Bachelor’s degree from Pakistan, and studied Mathematics, Statistics and Psychology.
 She has also obtained a Masters of Business Administration and is currently studying for an Honours Degree in Mathematics.
-Sadia is the mother of eight year old twins who currently attend Park Lane Primary School.
+Sadia is the mother of ten year old twins who currently attend Park Lane Primary School.

 Anand Gangadia (Community Governor) graduated with a 2:1 Law degree from the University College London.
 He completed his Legal Practice Course at the BPP Law School and trained at City law firm Herbert Smith Freehills LLP from 2008, qualifying in 2010 as a solicitor in the Corporate Projects group of Herbert Smith Freehills LLP.
 Anand has grown up in, and lives in, North West London.
 He enjoys travelling, playing sports and spending time with family and friends.